corfidbizna/MergeConflictTutorial/README.md

 ## The Pink Witch

 One day the dragon-goat and Goofy were walking down the road, when they were suddenly approached by a witch in a pink hat and cloak.
-She smiled at them and said "Hello!".
+She smiled at them and said, "Hello!".
 The dragon-goat and Goofy said "Hello" to the pink witch, and continued on their way.

 "That witch sure was pink!" said the dragon-goat.
 Then he sneezed.